AleksasLukasevicius/final-full-stack-with-nodejs-project/README.md

 # Final Full-Stack with Node.js Project

-Final Full-Stack with Node.js Project with React, Typescript and Material UI for for a company engaged in organizing events
+Final Full-Stack with Node.js Project with React, Typescript and Material UI for a company engaged in organizing events

 Due March 29, 2023 6:00 PM Closes March 29, 2023 6:00 PM